 Natalie and Lily have always been best friends — but that all changes at the start of middle school.
 Now Lily wants to hang out with the cool girl, reinforcing Natalie's feeling that she's not "enough" at anything.
 But as she struggles to win back her friend, she also makes a few new friends — friends who appreciate Natalie just as she is, and identify talents she never thought of as special.
 Maybe what she really needs it to realize that she's enough as she is.
 This heartfelt graphic novel, told through the pages of Nat's sketchbook, is a charming exploration of friendship and identity through the eyes of a girl's growing confidence in herself.
 Nat's story continues in the sequel, Forget Me Nat.

-Jennifer Doudna discovered the wonders and mysteries of DNA in sixth grade — and she wanted to learn more.
+Jennifer Doudna discovered the wonders and mysteries of DNA in sixth grade after reading The Double Helix and she was eager to learn more.
 More importantly, she wanted to turn discoveries into practical inventions that could make the world better.
 As an adult, she and her collaborators learned how to use a bacteria's immune defense mechanism to create "genetic scissors" that could edit genes: CRISPR.
 Their discovery changed science forever, earning Doudna and Emmanuelle Charpentier a Nobel Prize, but it also opened up many moral questions — and Doudna was more than willing to grapple with them.
-This thrilling biography explores the life and mind of a woman who is determined to understand the building blocks of life — and use that knowledge to improve the world.
+This thrilling biography explores the life and mind of a brilliant woman who has launched a new scientific revolution that will allow us to cure diseases, have healthier babies, fend off viruses, and possibly transform the future in unimaginable ways.

 Explore the world of Jane Goodall with this interactive board book!
 As you flip through its pages, you'll explore the rainforest of Tanzania.
 Can you spot Jane's camp and her chimpanzee friends?
 How about the other animals of Gombe, from leopards to baboons to hippos?
 Each page of this sturdy board book offers engaging questions, matching games, new vocabulary words, and much more.
 Plus, you'll love that a portion of proceeds goes to support the Jane Goodall Institute's work to protect animals around the world!

 Princess Madelyn chafes against the restrictions of royal life, while Ranger Will Treaty has fallen into grief and depression after the loss of a friend.
 Will's former master Halt knows a solution for both problems: Will should train Maddie as an apprentice ranger.
 Maggie constantly questions her master and wrestles with finding her place if she's not a princess.
-But when she and Will discover a dangerous plot, Maddie will not only learn to work with her master; she'll also learn where she really belongs.
+But when she and Will discover a dangerous plot, Maddie will not only learn to work with her teacher; she'll also learn where she really belongs.
 Simultaneously an ending to the best-selling Ranger's Apprentice series and the beginning to the Royal Ranger series, this exciting action adventure introduces readers to the first female Ranger in the world of Araluen.
-To continue Maddie's story, check out The Red Fox Clan, Duel at Araluen, and The Missing Prince.
+To continue Maddie's story, the series continues in The Red Fox Clan, Duel at Araluen, The Missing Prince, and Escape from Falaise.

 When Mila wears a fuzzy green sweater to school one day, and suddenly, several boys insist on hugging her, even when she doesn't want to.
 Before long, there are smirks, comments about her body, and more unwanted touching that leaves Mila feeling confused, frustrated, and a little scared.
 But when she talks to her friends about it, one tells her that she's being immature for overreacting to the boys "just flirting" – after all, she says, maybe he just likes you.
 Fortunately, a few new friends and a confidence boost from karate classes help her figure out how to set boundaries, stand up for herself, and seek out the adult support she needs to put an end to the harassment.
 Timely and important, this empowering book draws a clear line between wanted, reciprocal flirtation and Mila's experience, and explores issues of sexual harassment in a manner relatable to middle grade readers.